jisumov/jisumov.github.io/projects/home-lab/home-lab.md

     ![NAT Network Connection](./images/home-lab-18.png)

-11. Finally, for future recovery of the fresh install, go to the `VM` tab, then click on `Snapshot` and `Take Snapshot...`.
+11. Finally, for future recovery of the fresh install, go to the `VM` tab, then click on `Snapshot` and `Take Snapshot...`

     ![Snapshot Walkthrough](./images/home-lab-19.png)